 We provide accruals for these estimated future costs on an undiscounted basis as the remaining permitted airspace of such facilities is consumed.
 Significant reductions in our estimates of the remaining lives of our landfills or significant increases in our estimates of the landfill closure and post-closure maintenance costs could have a material adverse effect on our financial condition and results of operations.
 In determining estimated future closure and post-closure costs, we consider costs associated with permitted and permittable airspace.
-Our estimate of future closure and post-closure costs increased to \$83.0 million for the year ended April 30, 2002 as compared to \$46.0 million for the year ended April 30, 2001, primarily as a result of additional permitted and permittable airspace at our existing landfills, which increased to approximately 26 million tons as of April 30, 2002 as compared to 10 million tons as of April 30, 2001.
-The average landfill closure and post-closure expense per ton was \$3.73 for the year ended April 30, 2002 as compared to \$3.56 for the year ended April 30, 2001.
+Our estimate of future closure and post-closure costs is \$82.4 million for the year ended April 30, 2003, as compared to \$83.0 million for the year ended April 30, 2002 and \$46.0 million for the year ended April 30, 2001.
+Additional permitted and permittable airspace at our existing landfills increased to approximately 30 million tons as of April 30, 2003, as compared to 26 million tons as of April 30, 2002 and 10 million tons as of April 30, 2001.
+The average landfill closure and post-closure expense per ton was \$4.07, \$3.75 and \$3.68 for the years ended April 30, 2003, 2002 and 2001, respectively.